khanadm/java_deployment_through_aws_code_pipline/README.md

 #### Description:

-- Take sample  application
+- Take sample JAVA application .
-- Create a aws pipeline and deploy application
+- Create a aws pipeline and deploy application .
-- Build JAVA application from jenkins
+- Build JAVA application from jenkins .
-- JAVA application need web application to deploy (we use tomcat as web application)
+- JAVA application need web application to deploy (we use tomcat as web application) .

 #### First step: Create an 2 EC2 server one for jenkins and second is for tomcat .